+While there is the option within Google’s Adwords system to help protect against click fraud, there is unfortunately no silver bullet.
 In some industry niche’s (especially trades) we find click fraud to be 50-80% on average, meaning that you need to use anti-click fraud systems that have been correctly configured if you want any significant ROI on your spend.

-Google’s display network is quite dominant, as well as its larger Double Click network.
-Depending on which sites you want to advertise you may have to use multiple networks or even approach the website directly.
+Google’s display network is quite dominant, as well as its larger Double Click network (now both have been merged into Google Ads and Google Ads 360).
+Depending on which sites you want to advertise on, you may have to use multiple networks or even approach the website directly.

 Ads can be targeted by any number of factors including demography, geography, website visitation, interests, purchasing decisions and type of user.
 However there’s two broach approaches…

 To give you an idea of costs, on a recent campaign we executed, a click on Youtube for a simple graphical/text ad would be around $6 whereas Forbes.com was $3 and horoscope.com was $1.
 Text ads are the cheapest followed by graphical ads and then video ads on a popular website can set you back upwards of $10 per 3 seconds.

-This is essentially an extension of the Display Network’s capabilities.
-Remarketing is essentially serving up specific advertising only to people who have visited your website before, hence the term ‘re-market’.
+Re-marketing is essentially serving up specific advertising only to people who have visited your website before, hence the term ‘re-market’.
 It offers advertisers a chance to re-engage with that visitor and offer tailored messages to them depending on how they left your website.